“What do you think about my new song?” I signed when I picked her up.

 “Thanks for today.”
 She lowered her right hand toward me.

 “You’re welcome.
-Looking forward for the next date.”
+Looking forward to the next date.”
 I replied before I’ve realized what I’ve signed.

 She would love to she signed.